 Post Sponsored by Pendleton Whisky.

 Why am I recommending Pendleton Whisky?
 If you know, you know.
 And if you don’t know, then you should soon find out!
 Pendleton Whisky is distilled in Western Canada with glacier-fed spring water sourced from Mt.
 Hood, Oregon.
-With its exceptionally smooth texture and rich, complex flavor profile, I always keep a bottle of Pendleton Whisky in my cabinet.
+It has an exceptionally smooth texture and rich, complex flavor profile.
+It’s a go-to for me whether it’s for cooking or enjoying a glass straight.

 Why You’ll Love Hot-Smoked Salmon